 These beans come from South and Central America, making it intense.
 You’ll distinctly taste cocoa and woody hints.

-This capsule can make you an 0.8 ounce ristretto or a 1.35 ounce espresso — whichever your 6-am heart desires.
+This Nespresso capsule can make you an 0.8 ounce ristretto or a 1.35 ounce espresso — whichever your 6-am heart desires.

 If you appreciate well-balanced things, like checkbooks and diets, you’ll likely find Livanto very attractive.
 It’s a medium roast with roots in Central and South America.
 It’s malty and caramelized, balancing roasty and fruity in a delectable way.

 This coffee capsule is designed entirely to make espressos.

 “Floral” is probably a word you associate more with tea, but, when taken advantage of appropriately, floral coffee tones can make a unique and desirable coffee experience.